learn-academy-2021-charlie/database-challenges/database-chris-heather.md

 Which is the smallest country by population?
 (HINT: 50)?

+SELECT name, population
+FROM country
+WHERE population > 0
+ORDER BY population
+limit 1;

 Which is the biggest country by area?
+(HINT: 1.70754e+07)

+SELECT name, surfacearea
+FROM country
+ORDER BY surfacearea DESC
+limit 1;

+Which is the biggest country by population?
+(HINT: 1277558000)

+SELECT name, population
+FROM country
+WHERE population > 0
+ORDER BY population DESC
+limit 1;

-(HINT: 1.70754e+07) Which is the biggest country by population?
-(HINT: 1277558000) Who is the most influential head of state measured by population?
+Who is the most influential head of state measured by population?
 (HINT: Jiang Zemin)

+SELECT name, population, headofstate
+FROM country
+ORDER BY population DESC
+limit 1;

 Subqueries: WITH
 Of the countries with the top 10 gnp, which has the smallest population?
+(HINT: Canada)

+WITH populated_countries AS (
+	SELECT name, population, gnp
+	FROM country
+	WHERE gnp > 0
+	AND population > 0
+	ORDER BY gnp DESC
+	limit 10
+)
+SELECT *
+FROM populated_countries
+ORDER BY population;

-(HINT: Canada) Of the 10 least populated countries with permament residents (a non-zero population), which has the largest surfacearea?
+Of the 10 least populated countries with permament residents (a non-zero population), which has the largest surfacearea?
 (HINT: Svalbard and Jan Mayen)

+WITH populated_countries AS (
+	SELECT name, population, surfacearea
+	FROM country
+	WHERE population > 0
+	ORDER BY population
+	limit 10
+)
+SELECT *
+FROM populated_countries
+ORDER BY surfacearea DESC

 Aggregate Functions: GROUP BY
 Which region has the highest average gnp?
-(HINT: North America) Who is the most influential head of state measured by surface area?
+(HINT: North America)

+Who is the most influential head of state measured by surface area?
 (HINT: Elisabeth II) What is the average life expectancy for all continents?
 What are the most common forms of government?
 (HINT: use count(*))